The Fighting Chance (1920 film)

 The Fighting Chance is a surviving 1920 American silent drama film directed by Charles Maigne and written by Will M. Ritchey.
 It was formerly thought to be lost.
-The film stars Anna Q. Nilsson, Conrad Nagel, Clarence Burton, Dorothy Davenport, Herbert Prior, and Ruth Helms.
+The film stars include Anna Q. Nilsson, Conrad Nagel, Clarence Burton, Dorothy Davenport, Herbert Prior, and Ruth Helms.
 It is based on the 1906 novel The Fighting Chance by Robert W. Chambers.
 The film was released on August 1, 1920, by Paramount Pictures.